Mercy-Corp/Locust-Covid19/README.md

    input: Swarm_Master.sh, Swarm_Master.shx

 There are several files in the root folder.
-The code goes in *my_package".
+The code goes in *locustcovid19".

 - *requirements.txt* has all the non-standard packages that are needed to run our code (pandas, numpy)
 - *MANIFEST.in* has a list of the folders that will be included when the package is generated.
 It has to be edited.